A walk with the deans and directors of the School of Business

 New evening classes in the business program were offered at a satellite campus in Bellevue.

-His second tenure as program director was the first two years on the new Boone Farm campus.
+His second tenure as program director was the first two years on the new campus, formerly the Boone Farm.
 He oversaw the program’s continued growth, including the new evening classes being taught in Bellevue.
-Dr. Slater’s expertise in marketing came in handy during his time in Bothell, not just in his administrative positions, but as a professor.
-He became a tireless promoter of the business program and of UW Bothell.
+Dr. Slater’s expertise in marketing came in handy during his time in Bothell, not just in his administrative positions but also as a professor.
+He became a tireless promoter of the Business Program and of UW Bothell.